 Businesses and the Scottish economy are under incredible pressure from the pandemic, much needed climate change reforms and Brexit, according to Willie Rennie MSP, and additional uncertainty added by the absolutist politics of the SNP, Conservative and Green parties will only damage recovery.

 Speaking in a debate in the Scottish Parliament on the Programme for Government this afternoon, the Scottish Liberal Democrat economy spokesperson responded to speeches by colleagues on the nationalist and conservative benches which focused on the constitutional debate rather than supporting businesses and aiding recovery.

 In one faux pas, a Conservative MSP claimed that 'Independence would be ten times worse than Brexit', despite her party's positive view of the latter.

 Mr Rennie said:Read more

-Responding to the announcement of the new cabinet, Scottish Liberal Democrat leader Willie Rennie said:
+Responding to the publication of the Programme for Government 2021-22, Scottish Liberal Democrat leader Alex Cole Hamilton MSP said:

 “The pages of this programme do not contain hope for a better future for young people, patients or the climate.
 Instead, it is old hype, reheated and rebadged.

 “For the fourth year in a row, Scottish Liberal Democrats have listened to the First Minister promising to bring down waiting times for mental health services.
 Each year the waits for children, young people and adults increase.

 “The further details on a national care service show that term is disingenuous.
 It is a ministerial power grab.Read more